 Context consists of four 10-session semesters over two years, for a total of 40 sessions (80 hours of instruction).
-Classes meet weekly.
+Classes meet weekly on Wednesdays.
 At the end of each year, there is an informal session with both instructors for reflection and synthesis.

 How long is each class session?